-Mulligan's Eagle requires a Mac running macOS version 10.12 ("Sierra") or later on a 64-bit capable Intel-based processor.
+Mulligan's Eagle requires a Mac running macOS version 10.14 ("Mojave") or later on a 64-bit capable Apple Silicon or Intel-based processor.
 It works best when you are using Apple's latest version of the macOS operating system.
 It requires about 20 mb of disk storage for the application and at least that much for data storage.